markjrieke/riekelib/README.md

 ## Usage

-There are currently four function groups in this package:
+There are currently a few function groups in this package:

 1.  `stats_extensions.R` contains functions that provide an interface to the `stats` package; namely, adding confidence intervals to common